dyninst/dyninst/.github/README.md

 **Development containers** ([workflows/dev-containers](workflows/dev-containers.yaml))

-A 'development' container is an environment built atop the corresponding base container with both the latest Dyninst source code and an installation of it located in /dyninst/src and /dyninst/install, respectively.
+A *development* container is an environment built atop the corresponding base container with both the latest Dyninst source code and an installation of it located in /dyninst/src and /dyninst/install, respectively.
 The installation is built using the distribution's default version of gcc.
 Uses docker/Dockerfile to build and deploy the images.

 **Base containers** ([workflows/base-containers](workflows/base-containers.yaml))

 *Builds and deploys base containers for all supported operating systems.*

-A 'base' container is an environment with the distribution's default versions of gcc, clang, git, cmake, static glibc, and all of Dyninst's dependencies installed.
+A *base* container is an environment with the distribution's default versions of gcc, clang, git, cmake, static glibc, and all of Dyninst's dependencies installed.
 A python interpreter is purposefully not installed to reduce image size.
 It uses the respective `Dockerfile.<OS>` under the docker directory to build the images.

 When the version of a dependency provided by the distribution is older than the version in docker/dependencies.versions, then it is necessary to build that dependency from source.
 See 'docker/Dockerfile.ubuntu' for an example.